Red Devil (interurban): Design

-The management of the 1929 newly formed interurban Cincinnati and Lake Erie Railroad wanted to replace its heavy and aging interurban coaches with new ones that would be lighter, lower, passenger comfortable, and power efficient.
+The management of the newly-formed interurban Cincinnati and Lake Erie Railroad wanted to replace its heavy and aging interurban coaches with new ones that would be lighter, lower, passenger comfortable, and power efficient.
 C&LE staff worked with the Cincinnati Car Company to design what came to be called "The Red Devils."
 These interurban cars were among the first to be constructed partially with aluminum.
-The frame was steel and the body panels aluminum.
+The frame was steel and the body panels were aluminum.
 They had leather bucket seats, a luggage compartment, toilet, subdued lighting, and up to 44 seats depending upon format.

 This construction ultimately proved to have some weaknesses.
 The riveting of aluminum plates to a steel frame produced an electrolytic reaction that gave rise to corrosion in the side panels and the front and rear dashers.
 The C&LE eventually replaced some of the aluminum panels with steel.
 The cars featured Art deco styling and a distinctive bright red paint scheme.
 Half of the cars were delivered as parlor cars with first class living room style lighting and seating in the rear.